tnmch/tnmch.github.io/_posts/CHRISTMAS-2019/2019-12-16-Yogosha_Christmas_Challenge.md

 If we do some enumeration (manual or using the **wpscan** tool), we can get what plugins already installed

 ```
-1 -advanced-custom-fields
+1- advanced-custom-fields
 2- akismet
 ```

-Going to the ACF plugin, we find the zip file **ACF.zip**, so if we want to get more details, we can just compare this zip file with the original one `https: //www.advancedcustomfields.com/Downloads/`
+Going to the ACF plugin, we find the zip file **ACF.zip**, so if we want to get more details, we can just compare this zip file with the original one `https://www.advancedcustomfields.com/Downloads/`

 ```
 git diff ACF ACF_1